Administrative divisions of Thailand: Muang Prathetsarat

 Describing past vassals of Thailand requires the understanding of the mandala system.
 The mandala system is a largely diffused and dispersed power structure.
-This means that a vassal is largely independent to the central state, with the both the vassal also retaining sub-servient city-state-vassals.
+This means that a vassal is largely independent to the central state, with the vassal also retaining sub-servient city-state-vassals.
 To explain this power structure, imagine if the United States is the central state, and Washington DC is the central state with 50 surrounding vassal states giving tributes to the central state and having open borders within these polities.
 These state-vassals also have subservient counties with autonomy in their internal affairs with these counties having their own autonomous sub-divisions.
 Thus, creating a pyramid of subservient cities and polities.
-Understand that it's not the current political structure of the United States due to the fact that the individual states could not just declare independence, which these vassal could, and had more autonomy from the central state.
+It is not the current political structure of the United States due to the fact that the individual states could not just declare independence, which these vassal could, and had more autonomy from the central state.
 If the vassal states were to declare independence, it would incur the wrath of the central state.
 In history this was seen even when the Kingdom of Vientiane, a vassal, rebelled and lost which then was dissolved and absorbed into the central state.

 The relationships between Thailand and its vassal varies over the centuries.
 It could be as amicable and the relationship that of the Kingdom of Nakhon Si Thammarat.
 Compared with the less amicable, aforementioned, Kingdom of Vientiane, which started a rebellion in 1826 under King Anouvong (Xaiya Setthathirath V).
 The last vassal state to be subservient to Thailand was the Malay states, which was subsequently dissolved, ceded, and merged into provinces and British Malaya in 1909, and the Kingdom of Champassak, which was downgraded into a province.

+Constituent State of Sukhothai

+To say that Sukhothai was a federative state was not inaccurate quote accurate per se.
+The history of Sukhothai goes back to the time when the city itself was led by Mons.
+The area found it self being refounded after its abandonment in the 8th century.
+At which point, King Abhayakamini founded the city again under the hagemony of Haripunchai.
+After that, during the reign of King Arunaraja of Si Satchanalai, not to be confused with King Anuraja of Singburi with a similar name, who led an independent Sukhothai-Si Satchanalai.
+The polity was then split into Sukhothai-Kamphaeng Phet and Si Satchanalai, but later was merged into Sukhothai-Si Satchanalai-Kamphaeng Phet.
+At which in 1238, King Kamonteng Ansi Inthrathibodinthrathit founded the Sukhothai Kingdom, where Si Satchanalay retained much of its autonomy, but Kamphaeng Phet at this point was reduced to a mere duchy-like polity with little autonomy.